 Notes

-- Either fresh (homemade or from the butchers), from a can, jar, or bag.
+- Sauerkraut: Either fresh (homemade or from the butchers), from a can, jar, or bag.
 Search for a German product for genuine taste and texture.
-I recommend Mildessa/Hengstenberg.
-(Amazon affiliate link, but I am not getting paid for recommending the products).
+I recommend Mildessa/Hengstenberg. (the Amazon affiliate link opens in a new tab).

-- I had lean bacon cubes, but regular bacon is perfect as well.
-Preferably the one sold unsliced, as it is nicer to have the cubes in the dish than some chopped thin slices.
+- Bacon: I had lean bacon cubes, but regular bacon is also perfect.
+Preferably, the one sold unsliced, as it is nicer to have the cubes in the dish than some thin chopped slices.

-- To make the dish vegetarian/vegan, use oil and leave out the bacon.
+- Vegetarian or vegan version: Use oil and leave out the bacon.

-- Or white wine or apple juice.
-If using dry white wine, you might want to adjust the taste with another ½ to 1 teaspoon sugar.
+- Substitute apple cider with white wine or apple juice.
+If using dry white wine, you might want to adjust the taste with another ½ to 1 teaspoon of sugar.

 Derek Blacklock says